grafana/agent/docs/sources/flow/reference/components/loki.process.md

 2023-01-01T01:00:00.000000001Z stderr P i'm a log message who has sensitive information with password *****!
 ```

-If `replace` was empty, then the captured value would be omitted instead.
+If `replace` is empty, then the captured value is omitted instead.

-How about when `source` is defined?
+In the following example, `source` is defined.
 ```
 {"time":"2023-01-01T01:00:00.000000001Z", "level": "info", "msg":"11.11.11.11 - \"POST /loki/api/push/ HTTP/1.1\" 200 932 \"-\" \"Mozilla/5.0\"}